arnabwahid/wordpress-bootstrap/README.md

 Theme Options Panel
 ___________________

 Want to change some colors?
 Want the top nav to scroll with the content?
 Hide the search box in the top nav?
-Do it all in our options panel.
+Do it in the options panel.

 Shortcodes
 __________